akhilsnair1047/akhilsnair1047/README.md

 Know about me :

-- 🔭 I’m currently the community lead of IntelLPU as well as working as a intern at Juspay
+- 🔭 I’m currently the community lead of IntelLPU as well as working as a Backend Developer at Juspay
-- 🌱 I’m currently learning Full Stack Web Devlopment, Data Structures & Algorithms, Google Cloud.
+- 🌱 I’m currently learning Full Stack Web Development, Data Structures & Algorithms, Google Cloud.
 - 👯 I’m looking to collaborate on Open Source cloud and web Projects.
 - 💬 Ask me about Web & Cloud related stuffs!
 - 😄 Pronouns: He/His